Heather D. Lucas, Assistant Professor

 Baton Rouge, LA 70803

-Dr. Lucas is currently accepting new students.
+Dr. Lucas is accepting applications for Fall 2024.

 My research examines the cognitive neuroscience of learning and memory, with a primary focus on episodic memory.
 The work in my lab centers on understanding the neural and cognitive processes that allow us to acquire new memories, as well those involved in accessing and using representations that are stored in memory.